meerkat-manor/PeterDocs/README.md

 A log file is produced on execution.
 Repeated executions on the same day will add text content to the same log file.
 The default log name takes the form:
-"ptr_files_yyyy-MM-dd.log"
+"PETERDOCS_yyyy-MM-dd.log"

 You will need to have installed the 7Zip4Powershell PowerShell cmdlet before using the pack or unpack actions.
 You can install the cmdlet by executing
-.\ptrFiles.ps1 -Action install -Path ".\"
+.\ptrDocs.ps1 -Action install -Path ".\"